mikerr/hothouse/README.md

 ![](/webgraph.png)

-Using Raspberry Pi Pico-W's with DHT22 sesnosrs.
+Using Raspberry Pi Pico-W's with DHT22 sensors.

 Requirements